 - a.
 "Greenwashing by association" intermediaries or asset managers who include companies in their green portfolios based on the portfolio company's greenwashing, and represent their portfolios to be green, may be liable for misleading green representations.
 Likewise, companies who have joined net zero alliances but do not meet their commitments may be greenwashing by virtue of their association with the net zero alliance.
-Similarly, companies who claim to be green, but are also funding organisations which lobby against Paris-aligned goals, may also be found to be greenwashing. - b.
-"Transition-washing" institutions may be greenwashing if they provide "transition finance" or "green finance" to high emissions intensity corporations when that finance is not used for transition or green activities, or in circumstances where the activities meet definitions of green or transition in only certain jurisdictions, or where the company being financed does not have a credible emissions reduction pathway that is in line with Paris Agreement temperature targets / International Energy Agency's net zero greenhouse gas emissions modelled pathways that limit warming to 1.5°C. Transition bonds or other forms of finance that have not clearly defined the use of proceeds or detailed how to measure, plan and implement the greenhouse gas emissions reduction targets may be exposed to claims of greenwashing if the use of the finance is not considered to be sufficiently transition-aligned. - c.
+Similarly, companies who claim to be green, but are also funding organisations which lobby against Paris-aligned goals, may also be found to be greenwashing. - "Transition-washing" institutions may NEW! greenwashing if they provide "transition finance" through products such as transition-labelled or sustainability-linked loans or bonds, to emissions-intensive corporations where: the company being financed does not have a credible emissions reduction strategy or transition plan; and/or some or all of the finance is not in fact used in good faith to implement the company's emissions reduction strategy or transition plan; and/or some or all of the finance is not used for any of the uses of proceeds stipulated in contractual documentation (where applicable).
+Credibility is assessed based on alignment with Paris Agreement temperature targets and internationally, regionally and/ or jurisdictionally recognized sectoral pathways such as the International Energy Agency's (IEA) 'Net Zero by 2050' roadmap for the global energy sector. - c.
 "Greenwashing via offsets" where a company markets a financial product as green but relies wholly or in material part on the purchase of voluntary carbon credits to support this claim, i.e., the increasingly contested practice of 'offsetting'.
 Claims on this basis have already been brought in Sweden against dairy company Arla, and in the Netherlands against Dutch airways KLM, in relation to their use of carbon offsets to describe their high emissions activities as carbon neutral or carbon offset. - d.
 "Greenwashing claims brought by competitors" industry policing competitors' green claims.
 We expect to see more claims by companies against their competitors for greenwashing, like that brought in the Italian courts for one company's greenwashing of its products causing damage to another company's competitive green advantage.
 Competition law authorities are also expected to open up more investigations into competition law infringements.